nm004/btrfs-snapshot-systemd-service/README.md

 `SNAPSHOT_KEEP_UPLIMIT` (Environment)

-  How long this keeps the snapshots in seconds (default: never delete).
+  How long you keep the snapshots in seconds (default: 7days).

 `SNAPSHOT_NAME_FORMAT` (Environment)